SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-windows.md

 We currently do not build FIPS binary for Windows.

+Refer to [BoringCrypto and FIPS compliance](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/fips.md) in our repository for more details.

 ### Uninstall

 1. Go to **add or remove programs**.<br/>   <img src={useBaseUrl('img/send-data/opentelemetry-collector/windows-uninstall-1.png')} alt="windows-uninstallation-1.png" width="550" />